dmpe/urlshorteneR/ReadMe.md

 - <http://dev.bitly.com/links.html>
-    + None endpoints are implemented here.
+    + None endpoints are implemented here, because there is no use-case from my point of view.
+Per request can implement, however.

 - <http://dev.bitly.com/nsq.html>
-    + None endpoints are implemented here.
+    + None endpoints are implemented here, because all are premium.

 - <http://dev.bitly.com/organization_metrics.html>
-    + None endpoints are implemented here.
+    + None endpoints are implemented here, because all are premium.

 - At the moment **no OAuth support** -> only basic [HTTP Basic Authentication Flow](http://dev.bitly.com/authentication.html#basicauth), which requires `Generic Access Token` from <https://bitly.com/a/oauth_apps>